AriusX7/tvm-assistant/docs/commands-reference.md

 Searches for a page on [the Town of Salem wikia/fandom](https://town-of-salem.fandom.com/wiki/Town_of_Salem_Wiki:Main_Page).
 At most 5 results are displayed.

+### `-votehistory [channel] <user>`

+Shows a user's voting history.
+If the host has used `cycle` commands to create cycle channels, the bot will know which is the latest voting channel.
+The results will be displayed by considering the votes in that channel.
+If the bot is unable to detect a voting channel, you'll have to pass the channel before the user.
+Alias: `-vh [channel] <user>`

 ## Roles

 These commands require administrator permission or the host role.